 Inspect and repair driveway.

-Examine your driveway for any cracks or holes that may have appeared following the winter months.
+Examine your driveway for any cracks and/or holes that may have appeared following the winter months.
 Use a proper sealant or caulk for small fixes or consider resurfacing the entire length of your driveway for a full makeover.
 Repairing cracks and holes will prevent rainwater from seeping through and undermining the concrete or asphalt.

 Create some shade.

 If fun in the sun is a must this season, consider including shaded areas to avoid over-exposure to the sun’s rays.
 Canopies, awnings and partial sun blockers are great sources of shade if over-hanging trees are in low supply.
 A pergola is a partial shade solution which can become even more protective with the addition of plants or weather-resistant fabric.